sassoftware/devsascom-rest-api-samples/Compute/compute.md

 The following example shows the requests that are necessary to create a service account credential for the user *userName* with password *password* (BASE64 encoded as *cGFzc3dvcmQ=*).
 The domain ID can be any unique value such as a UUID.
-These requests must be performed by a user in the SAS Adminstrators group.
+These requests must be performed by a user in the SAS Administrators group.

 ```
 PUT /credentials/9fba5e25-9238-4d02-8a2f-ece09cccc2dd/domainId